apoapse1/Librum-for-Skyrim-VR/README.md

 3. Be particular with the items, spells, and powers you bring back from the Realm of Lorkhan.
 Much moreso than in vanilla Skyrim, having additional weapons, armors, spell tomes, gold, or even food items can start you out with a significant advantage.
 If you do not want this advantage, do not take anything with you.

 #### Configure the MCM
 Once you have created your character, open up the in-game settings and navigate to the _Mod Configuration Menu_ (MCM).
 You will need to make several changes here to adhere to the suggested Librum setup.
-Keep in mind that you will need to do this each time you create a new character.
+Unfortunately, very few of the mods used in Librum support FISS, so you will need to do this each time you create a new character.

 The suggested MCM options are as follows:
 1. **Bounty Gold.** In the left column, set "Bandits" to 300, "Forsworn" to 350, "Giants" to 400, and "Dragons" to 500.
 These match the default values of The Notice Board.